Set sail: Seattle cruise port hotel

 - Celebrity Cruise Line

 Distance from hotel: 3.7 miles

-At downtown’s Pier 69, the push-off point for Victoria Clipper ferries, there’s now an even speedier way to travel between downtown Seattle and downtown Victoria, BC.
+At downtown’s Pier 69, a main Seattle cruise port, the push-off point for Victoria Clipper ferries there's now an even speedier way to travel between downtown Seattle and downtown Victoria, BC.
 The Victoria Clipper V is the biggest member of the fleet.
-The 170 foot, high-speed catamaran carries more than 400 passengers and travels at speeds up to 36 knots.
+The 170-foot, high-speed catamaran carries more than 400 passengers and travels at speeds up to 36 knots.
 The Clipper also runs summertime trips to the San Juan Islands.

 Distance from hotel: 1.5 miles